pluizer/orava/readme.md

 ## How?
 (under construction)
 Orava is a stack based language.
-Commands can place items on the stack and/or take items from the stack for there arguments.
+Commands can place items on the stack and/or take items from the stack for their arguments.

 For example:
 ```